Skip to contents

 Example 8.1: Labor market data

-We illustrate probit regression analysis for the labor market data.
+We now perform probit regression analysis for the labor market data.

 library("BayesianLearningCode")